aAbdz/DeepACSON/README.md

 URL http://arxiv.org/abs/1911.00571.

 ## BM4D denoising
 We used the BM4D filter to denoise 3D-electron microscopy images: one can download BM4D v3.2 from https://www.cs.tut.fi/~foi/GCF-BM3D/.
+The BM4D algorithm can be run in its low-complexity mode to reduce the computation time.
+To conform to RAM requirements or enabling parallel denoising on CPU clusters divide the big 3D-EM volumes into non-overlapping patches.

 <img src="figs/filteringGIT.png" width="200" height="200" />

 ## Training and inference
 Install Elktronn as instructed in https://github.com/ELEKTRONN.
 The network can be trained with the train.py script, which expects .h5 files as training materials.
 Use the inference.py script for the semantic segmentation of ultrastructures.

+We provided a pre-trained network in ./models/pretrained_mAxon.mdl, as in ./train.py, to be applied to BM4D denoised electron microscopy images.
+The network was trained on 3D-EM volumes of 50 nm x 50 nm x 50 nm resolution.
+The semantic segmentation includes myelin, intra-axonal space of myelinated axons, and mitochondria.

 <img src="figs/ultraStrucMaps.png" width="200" height="200" />